dirtycajunrice/subfilter/README.md

 # Subfilter

-Subfilter is a middleware plugin for [Traefik][traefik] which rewrites the HTTP response body by replacing a search regex by a replacement string.
+`subfilter` is a middleware plugin for [Traefik][traefik] which rewrites the HTTP response body by replacing a search regex by a replacement string.
 Subfilter was directly cloned from [plugin-rewritebody][rewritebody] and modified (keeping all git history) to address issues not resolved in the upstream repository

 ## Configuration